John Richard Parker: Captivity

 The Comanche's population had increased in large part by adopting captured women and children into the tribe, the former as child-bearing slaves and the latter as tribal members.
 The Comanche made little distinction among tribal members born into the tribe, and those adopted in.
 Children under puberty were tested for intelligence, strength and courage, and if they seemed acceptable in all, they were adopted into the tribe and taught to be warriors.
-Grown men captured alive were generally killed, while females over puberty could expect gang rape and slavery.
+Grown men captured alive were generally killed.

 Elizabeth Duty Kellogg was quickly ransomed from the relatively benign Delaware Indians by Sam Houston.
 Rachel Plummer endured nearly two years of captivity among the Comanche, and never saw her oldest child, James Pratt Plummer, again.
 Her second child, born six months after her kidnapping, was murdered by the Comanche, who claimed that the child interfered with her work.

 Parker was raised by the Comanche, as were his sister and younger cousin, James Pratt Plummer.
 The two boys were ransomed back in 1842, when Parker was 12 and Plummer was 8.
 Plummer was returned to his grandfather and was able to readapt to white society, but Parker was unable to readapt and ran away from his family to return to the Comanches.